komumati1/GAsm/README.md

 Registers:
 - A – Accumulator - hold float values, used in float operations
-- P – Pointer - integer values, used in accessing P element of at array
+- P – Pointer - integer values, used in accessing P element of at array, Pointer is taken modulo size of the array.
 - R – Register array - float array for variables
 - I – Input array - float array for inputs and outputs

 Each instruction is encoded as a single byte.
+Comments are denoted by //.

 # Instruction Set